 Presently, only NMHSs involved in the ongoing SWFDP regional subprojects (e.g. in Southern Africa, South Pacific, Eastern Africa, South-East Asia, and Bay of Bengal (South Asia)) can submit their quarterly progress report on-line through SWFDP database.
 However, SWFDP database is subject to further enhancements based on development of new subprojects.
-NMHSs/NMCs involved in SWFDP-Caribbean can send their feedback in the form of quarterly progress reports and case studies to RFSF Martinique with cc to WMO Secretariat through eMail until SWFDP database enhancement is done to include the provision of on-line submission for NMHSs/NMCs in the Caribbean.
+NMHSs/NMCs involved in SWFDP-Eastern Caribbean can send their feedback in the form of quarterly progress reports and case studies to RFSF Martinique with cc to WMO Secretariat through eMail until SWFDP database enhancement is done to include the provision of on-line submission for NMHSs/NMCs in the Eastern Caribbean.
 RFSF Martinique will analyses the progress reports and case studies and prepare a consolidated report for the region.
 The findings of progress reports ad case studies may also be shared with all participating Centres as it may be useful to further improve the overall forecasting system including RFSF Severe Weather Forecast Guidance product towards the NMHSs/NMCs.